containerd-cloudhypervisor Svelte Themes

 When to Use

 Choose this shim when you're building a platform where you control the stack and need VM isolation without the overhead of a full-featured VMM stack.
-Ideal for serverless/FaaS platforms, container-as-a-service offerings, and security-sensitive workloads.
+Ideal for AI agent sandboxes, serverless/FaaS platforms, and security-sensitive workloads where density matters.

 For general-purpose Kubernetes with multi-hypervisor support, GPU passthrough, or live migration, consider Kata Containers instead.